mixxxdj/mixxx/src/network/rest/README.md

   - HTTP: `localhost:8989`
   - HTTPS: `localhost:8990` (when TLS is enabled)
 - HTTP access is allowed unless you disable it.
 TLS is off by default and must be explicitly turned on.
-Control routes are accessible without TLS but HTTPS is strongly recommended.
+When "Require TLS for write tokens" is enabled, any request using a token with write scopes must use HTTPS.

 ## Authentication and authorization